SFGLab/pyLoopSage/README.md

 - Visualization functions.
 - Capability to run form terminal with a simple command `loopsage -c config.ini`.

-## Citation
-Please cite the method and biological paper in case that you would like to use this model for your work,

-* Korsak, Sevastianos, and Dariusz Plewczynski.
-"LoopSage: An energy-based Monte Carlo approach for the loop extrusion modelling of chromatin."
-Methods (2024).
-* Jodkowska, K., Parteka-Tojek, Z., Agarwal, A., Denkiewicz, M., Korsak, S., Chiliński, M., Banecki, K., & Plewczynski, D. (2024).
-Improved cohesin HiChIP protocol and bioinformatic analysis for robust detection of chromatin loops and stripes.
-In bioRxiv (p.
-2024.05.16.594268). https://doi.org/10.1101/2024.05.16.594268

 ## The model

 ### Stochastic Simulation